Coping with breast cancer

 It can be very difficult to cope with a diagnosis of breast cancer, both practically and emotionally.
 At first, you may feel scared or numb, or perhaps upset and confused.
 Or you may feel that things are out of your control.
 It is very important to get the right information about your type of cancer and how it is best treated.
 People who are well informed about their illness and treatment are more able to make decisions and cope with what happens.

 Breast cancer and its treatment may cause physical changes in your body.
 These changes can be very difficult to cope with and may affect the way you feel about yourself.
 Most women will have surgery, which can affect the shape of one or both breasts and cause scarring.
 Such body changes can affect your self esteem and the way you relate to other people, especially close family and friends.
 The surgery may cause ongoing discomfort or soreness for some women.
-There is information about coping after breast cancer surgery in this section.
+We have information about coping after breast cancer surgery.

 Some hormone therapy treatments can cause aching in the joints or bones.
 If you have this, let your doctor or nurse know so that they can prescribe painkillers for you.

-Another problem you may have to cope with is feeling very tired and lethargic some of the time, especially for a while after treatment or if the breast cancer is advanced.
-There is information about fatigue and cancer and treating cancer fatigue in the section about coping physically with cancer.
+Another problem you may have to cope with is feeling very tired and lethargic (fatigued) some of the time.
+This may especially be a problem for a while after treatment or if the breast cancer is advanced.
+There is information about fatigue and cancer and treating cancer fatigue on this website.

 If you are having a sexual relationship, one or all of these changes may affect your sex life.
-There is information about how cancer can affect your sex life in the coping with cancer section.
-There is information about pregnancy and breast cancer in this section.
-We also have information about how cancer drugs may affect fertility in the coping physically with cancer section.
-There is information about preserving fertility during breast cancer treatment in this section.
+We have information about how cancer can affect your sex life.
+There is also information about pregnancy and breast cancer.
+We have information about how cancer drugs may affect fertility and about preserving fertility during breast cancer treatment.

 As well as coping with the fear and anxiety that a diagnosis of breast cancer brings, you may also have to work out how to manage practically.
 There may be money matters to sort out.
 You may need information about financial support, such as benefits, sick pay and grants.